Testudinate/renetools/README.md

 =========

 R package providing a couple of useful functions for statistics. plotting and data manipulation.
 Development of this package has been terminated!
+So this serves for long-term conservation and keeping old scripts running.

 Install the package
 -----------------------------------------------------------------------------